MtGambelOak/PitchParse/tutorial.md

 # Tutorial
 This section is not intended to be a tutorial of how to get the project set up and running.
 Consult the [Quickstart Tutorial](README.md#quickstart-tutorial) to get things started.
+**Note that I am not a pitch accent expert!
+Many statements I got from sources such as the NHK Pitch Accent Dictionary or otherwhere on the internet, or are quantitative patterns I am seeing in the data.
+I am not guaranteed to be remembering or communicating information perfectly accurately**

 Rather, this is going to be more of a tutorial of how I suggest the project is used, i.e. how to actually learn pitch accents with PitchParse.